Cavendish Road State High School: History

+Location

+The school is a short distance from the Brisbane CBD, giving it access to a range of corporations and tertiary education associations.

+Motto and programs

 The school motto, Nil sine pulvere, nil praeter optima, translates from Latin as "Nothing without effort, nothing but the best".

-As part of these "Excellence Programs" the school has developed partnerships with the University of Queensland, Griffith University and the Queensland University of Technology, which allow eligible students to exit Year 12 with credit, fee free, towards a university degree.
+The school has developed partnerships with the University of Queensland, Griffith University, and the Queensland University of Technology, which allow eligible students to exit Year 12 with credit, fee-free, towards a university degree.
 A number of relationships with various sporting associations and private businesses (for apprenticeships/traineeships) in Queensland have also been developed.